SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

               queue-access-type: 1 #1 is Exclusive; 0 is Non-Exclusive (and default)
 ```

-Now if you restart your app you'll see that a durable queue was created.
+Now if you restart your app in your IDE or use `ctrl-c` followed by `mvn clean spring-boot:run` on the cli you'll see that a durable queue was created.
 ```
 SolaceQueueProvisioner : Subscribing queue scst/wk/exclusive/plain/spring/cloud/stream to topic spring/cloud/stream
 ```